-With respect to a target incorporated in The Netherlands or outside the EEA, the AFM has jurisdiction to review the bidder's offer memorandum if the target is admitted to trading on a regulated market in The Netherlands.
+With respect to a target incorporated in the Netherlands or outside the EEA, the AFM has the jurisdiction to review the bidder's offer memorandum if the target is admitted to trading on a regulated market in the Netherlands.

-With respect to a target incorporated in an EEA Member State other than The Netherlands, the AFM has jurisdiction if: (i) the target's sole or first admission to trading on an EEA regulated market was in The Netherlands; or (ii) the target was simultaneously admitted to trading on a regulated market in The Netherlands and a regulated market in another EEA Member State, and the target designated the AFM as the competent authority.
+With respect to a target incorporated in an EEA Member State other than the Netherlands, the AFM has jurisdiction if: (i) the target's sole or first admission to trading on an EEA regulated market was in the Netherlands; or (ii) the target was simultaneously admitted to trading on a regulated market in the Netherlands and a regulated market in another EEA Member State, and the target designated the AFM as the competent authority.
 In either case, the AFM is not competent if that non-Dutch target is admitted to trading on a regulated market in the EEA Member State of its incorporation.

-With respect to a target incorporated in The Netherlands and admitted to trading on a regulated market in The Netherlands or another EEA Member State (thus excluding non-EEA markets, e.g. the New York Stock Exchange), the Enterprise Chamber has jurisdiction to rule on whether a mandatory bid is triggered.
+With respect to a target incorporated in the Netherlands and admitted to trading on a regulated market in the Netherlands or another EEA Member State (thus excluding non-EEA markets, e.g. the New York Stock Exchange), the Enterprise Chamber has the jurisdiction to rule on whether a mandatory bid is triggered.
+A renowned Dutch legal author has challenged this authority of the Enterprise Chamber with respect to targets incorporated in the Netherlands that are (solely) admitted to trading on a regulated market in another EEA Member State (i.e. outside the Netherlands).
+To this day, his analysis has neither been challenged nor tested in court.